E-Sh4rk/TypeInference/random.md

 Alternatively, we could remove all expressions containing 'x' of the environment when typing a lambda-abstraction.
 Example: if x + 1 is Even then (fun (Bool -> Int) x -> x + 1) true else x

-- If side effects, we should only keep variables and lambda-abstractions in the environnement (at least we should not keep occurences containing an application).
+- If side effects, we should only keep variables and values in the environment (or at least we should not keep occurences containing an application).
 EX: if (fun (Unit->Any) _ -> if random then 0 else false) () is Int then ... else ...

-- Interesting example for subject reduction:
+- Subject reduction: environment must contain only values.
+Examples:
-if (f x) is Int then f x else 0
+if f (id x) is Int then f x else 0
+with f=fun (Any->Any) x -> x
+if f x is Int then f x else 0
 with f=fun (Any->Any) x -> false

 ### Adding polymorphism